-Specialized Outreach Account Managers with EIP
+Specialized Outreach Account Managers with EIP Not a single person but rather an FTE equivalent

 The Outreach Manager works with the BPU and the members of the Outreach Team to ensure that the tactics of this plan and the priorities of the Division of Clean Energy are accomplished.
 He or she ensures open communication between the Outreach Team and the BPU, as well as regular reporting on Key Performance Indicators and Outreach event follow-up.